harleenkaur2003/color-detection/README.md

  Highlights largest red object in the image and highlights it with green ellipse.
 It's then saved with object 2.jpg

 # LIBRARIES:
-Opencv: used for image processing, object detection and contour manipulation
+- Opencv: used for image processing, object detection and contour manipulation
-Numpy: generally used for handling array
+- Numpy: generally used for handling array (in project it was used for creating mask manipulating pixel data)
-- in project it was used for creating mask manipulating pixel data Matplotlib : generally used for viasulising images and data.
-- plt.imshow used to display images
+- Matplotlib : generally used for viasulising images and data (plt.imshow used to display images)

 # Functions & working:
 • Show() : display processed image using matplotlib